mattermost/docs/source/about/self-hosted-subscriptions.rst

 If you have an existing Customer Portal account, you can log in with your previously created login credentials.

-Once you are logged in to the Customer Portal:
+Once you're logged in to the Customer Portal:

 1. Choose a subscription, and enter the number of users in the **Order summary** field.
 This indicates the number of users you can have on this subscription's instance.
 For more information about how users are defined, see our `FAQ <https://mattermost.com/pricing-self-managed/#faq>`__.
 2. (Optional for Enterprise subscriptions) You can add `Premier Support <https://mattermost.com/support/>`__, the cost of which is automatically added to your order total.